Northumberland Apartments: Exterior

 Beers designed the Northumberland in an eclectic early-twentieth century adaptation of eighteenth-century classicism.
 Its design and conception were French in origin, illustrating Beers' familiarity with the current fashion in apartment design.
 The quality of construction, materials, and craftsmanship found in the building is exceptionally high.
 The Northumberland stands in its original state; this unaltered condition contributes significantly to the building's importance.
 The Northumberland is perhaps the only such example of an early-twentieth century luxury apartment building left intact in Washington.

 The Northumberland is approached by a semi-circular driveway.
 The building is red and white brick and dressed limestone and features an eclectic collection of classical architectural elements.
 The facade is divided into three horizontal bands.
 The upper and lower bands are white brick and stone and are each two stories high.
 The configuration of the fenestration is the same on both levels, although the scale is smaller in the upper band.
 The windows are paired vertically - an arched window above a square one - and contained within a quoined Gibbs surround that encompasses the windows and the spandrel between.
 Similar limestone quoins are also found at the corners of the two bands.

 The middle band of three floors is rough red brick.
-The rectangular windows are unusually large and are capped by pressed brick jack arches with stone console keystones.
-An elaborate metal bracketed cornice forms a projecting cap for the building and eloquently defines the roofline.
-The variety and richness of the materials and textures contribute to the impressive dignity of the Northumberland.
+The rectangular windows are large and are capped by pressed brick jack arches with stone console keystones.
+A metal bracketed cornice forms a projecting cap for the building and defines the roofline.
+The variety of the materials and textures contribute to the appearance of the Northumberland.
 Other detailing, including limestone ledges and quoins, add a decorative element.

 Perhaps the most distinctive feature of the facade is the Palladian-inspired recessed entry.
 The curved space, framed by two pairs of Ionic columns and pilasters, is 16 ft high and over 22 ft wide.
 Above is a 4 ft high entablature capped by two classical stone urns.
 The wide door, with its elliptical fanlight and sidelights, is set in a deep niche.

 The fenestration plays a major role in determining the feeling of the facade.
 The windows are unusually large for the period, some measuring over 6 ft 6 in square.
 The variety of sash types, including 16/1, add to the richness of the design.
 Consoles and metal ornamentation provide additional embellishment.
 The consoles are two types - metal under the projecting cornice and limestone above the windows.
 The Former are decorated with deeply chased acanthus leaves.
 The latter are classical in style and serve as the keystones in the jack arches above the windows.
 Other decorative metal details include four types of molding (dentil, egg and dart, ogee, and plain), a large floral frieze, and chamfered metal panels.